GSA-TTS/terraform-cloudgov/README.md

 # terraform-cloudgov

-Terraform modules for cloud.gov managed services commonly used by [18f/rails-template](https://github.com/18f/rails-template) based apps
+Terraform modules for cloud.gov managed services commonly used by apps running on cloud.gov.
+This was originally extracted from [18f/rails-template](https://github.com/18f/rails-template) based apps.

 ## Module Examples